 Forsythia!
-They become a tangled mess if not carefully groomed, root wherever their branches touch the soil and take over your yard if you don’t beat them back.
-It’s enough to make a gardener swear, but we keep them all the same because nothing says spring like those bright yellow blooms.
-But then comes spring and nothing happens; there are no blooms on the forsythia bush.
+They become a tangled mess if not carefully groomed, root wherever their branches touch the soil, and take over your yard if you don’t beat them back.
+It’s enough to make a gardener swear, but we keep them all the same, because nothing says spring like those bright yellow blooms.
+Then comes spring and nothing happens; there are no blooms on the forsythia bush.
 A forsythia not blooming is like Valentine’s Day without chocolate.
 Why won’t my forsythia bloom?

 Reasons for a Forsythia Not Blooming

 There are several reasons why a forsythia will not bloom.
 The simplest would be winter kill.
 Many older varieties of forsythia won’t bloom after a hard winter or a late spring frost.
 The buds are simply not hardy enough to survive.

 However, the most common reason for forsythia not blooming is improper pruning.
 Blooms are created on one year old wood.
 That means this year’s growth brings next year’s flowers.
 If you pruned your shrub in summer or fall, or you trimmed it to rigid dimensions, you may have removed the growth that would have produced flowers.

 If you’re asking, “Why isn’t my forsythia blooming?” you may also want to look at its placement in your yard.
 Without six hours of sunlight, your forsythia won’t bloom.
 As every gardener knows, a garden is an ever-changing thing and sometimes the changes happen so slowly we fail to notice.
 Is that once sunny corner now shaded by the maple that seems to have grown over night?